 Boys need to know they are loved and seen and accepted by their Dads and girls by their Mums.
-Our opposite parent is often the blueprint of our future attraction responses so an emotional neglected daughter will seek out men who are like her Dad in an unconscious drive to get him to love her.
+Our opposite parent is often the blueprint of our future attraction responses so an emotionally neglected daughter could seek out men who are like her Dad in an unconscious drive to get him to love her.
 It works the same for boys.
+You might notice the ways your partner shares some traits with either you mum or your dad.
+We often unconsciously seek to recreate the emotional environment of our childhood, even if it was dysfunctional, just because it's familiar.

-I believe that many people who are diagnosed with Borderline Personality Disorder have CPTSD.
-Prominent Canadian doctor, Gabor Mate, who has spend his life working with alcoholics and drug addicts believes that the root cause of all of them is childhood trauma.
+Research suggests that many people who are diagnosed with Borderline Personality Disorder have CPTSD.
+Prominent Canadian doctor, Gabor Mate, who has spent his life working with alcoholics and drug addicts believes that the root cause of all of them is childhood trauma.

 There is hope however because now that we are starting to understand the cause we can direct therapy to the right place and help sufferers to heal.
 It's not a quick fix, it takes time and sufferers of CPTSD could well be in recovery for the rest of their lives.
 The good news is we are making headway in helping and transforming people's lives as we begin to fully understand more and more every day.

 I am the scapegoat child of a dysfunctional family overshadowed by alcohol abuse and mental illness that was never acknowledged or allowed to be spoken of.
 Every adult relationship I had was with an alcoholic, some of them were diagnosed with mental illness such as BPD and Bi-Polar Disorder.
 I could not stay in these relationships because of violence and emotional abuse and so my children paid the price.
 My longing as a Life Coach is to stop CPTSD from being passed down from one generation to the next.

 If you believe this may be your story too, I'd love to hear from you and maybe I can help.